apache/royale-docs/create-an-application/application-tutorial/data-model.md

 initialize="configurator.send()"
 ```

-Now if you build and run this, nothing will show up.
-So now let's go create the view (user interface).
+If you build and run the application at this point, you will get a series of errors because.
+We have written the code to get the data we need, but we have not yet given it a place to put the data: the user interface or _view_.

+Let's create that now.

 {:align="center"}
 [Previous Page](create-an-application/application-tutorial/main) \| [Next Page](create-an-application/application-tutorial/view)